scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

     which Scala definitions are modelled by which symbols.

 **Disambiguator** is:
-  * Concatenation of a left parenthesis (`(`), a type descriptor and a right parenthesis (`)`).
+  * Concatenation of a left parenthesis (`(`), a tag and a right parenthesis (`)`).
-    In the case when multiple definitions have the same kind, name and type descriptor, the type descriptor is appended with `+N`, with no suffix appended to the method that is defined first in the source code, with `+1` appended to the method that is defined second in the source code, `+2` appended to the method that is defined third, etc.
+    If the definition is not overloaded, the tag is empty.
-    See "Function declarations and definitions" below for an example.
+    If the definition is overloaded, the tag is computed from the order of appearance of overloads in the source code (see "Function declarations and definitions" below for an example):
+      * Empty string for the definition that appears first.
+      * `+1` for the definition that appears second.
+      * `+2` for the definition that appears third.
+      * ...

 **Encoded name** is:
   * If name is a Java identifier [\[22\]][22], the name itself.